 —Otherwise, A2 is the MPDU Address 2 field.

-4)A3 – MPDU Address 3 field.The MPDU Address 3 field is the BSSID (see Table 9-58 (Address field contents for Data frames transmitted by nonmesh STAs)) and the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD, then:
+4)A3 – MPDU Address 3 field.A3 is determined as follows:

+— If the MPDU Address 3 field is the BSSID (see Table 9-58 (Address field contents for Data frames transmitted by nonmesh STAs)) and the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD, then:

 —A3 is the MLD MAC address of the AP MLD.